fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     sampleinfo: [2x2 double]
            cfg: [1x1 struct]

 Subsequently we identify the channels with the artifacts using the algorithm by de Cheveigne (see nt_find_bad_channels.m in Noisetools).
-The parameters to detect artifacts are

 {% include markup/danger %}
 The following (rather complicated) piece of code is a mix of regular MATLAB code